New Year, New PRs

 October was mostly dedicated to writing and contributing to open-source (with Hacktoberfest and Google CodeIn), and to school work.

 In November, I started working on a new project with a friend, which remained secret until we announced it on the last days of November.
 Called Maker Army, is, and I quote, a modern platform built to provide makers with financial stability and overall, better the future of digital creativity.
 You should definitely check it out (and maybe leave your email)!

 Becoming a Maker

 Then, the 24hrstartup event happened.
 This was my introduction to the maker movement.
 I discovered MakerLog, the Makers Kitchen Slack community and lots of good friends, like Ethan or Sergio.
 I started to focus less on year-long projects and more on shipping consistently every day.
-I also joined the 200wad challenge by writing 200 words a day, every day (which you can read here).
+I also joined the 200 words a day challenge (which you can read here).

 As I was saying, I started focusing on short projects and built a chrome extension in less than an hour.
 Then, I did it again but this time I live-tweeted it.
 And a third time, but logging it live to MakerLog.
 I also contributed to the MakerAds project, and probably did more things I don't even remember now.

 I did a lot of stuff and it felt great.
 I look forward to doing more stuff in 2019.